Chart Color Schemes

 Wanniassa shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational qualifications in Wanniassa trail regional benchmarks, with 37.3% of residents aged 15+ holding university degrees compared to the SA4 region's 46.8%.
-This gap highlights potential for educational development and skills enhancement.
+Educational qualifications in Wanniassa trail regional benchmarks; 37.3% of residents aged 15+ hold university degrees, compared to 46.8% in the SA4 region.
 Bachelor degrees are most common at 23.3%, followed by postgraduate qualifications (9.6%) and graduate diplomas (4.4%).
-Trade and technical skills feature prominently, with 29.6% of residents aged 15+ holding vocational credentials – advanced diplomas (11.1%) and certificates (18.5%).
+Trade and technical skills are prominent; 29.6% of residents aged 15+ hold vocational credentials – advanced diplomas (11.1%) and certificates (18.5%).
+Educational participation is high, with 29.0% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education